-The Company has been granted certain U.S. patents covering various features of satellite radio technology including, among other features, signal diversity and memory reception.
-There can be no certainty that the Company's system or products will be covered by the Company's patents.
-If the Company's system or products are not covered by the Company's patents, others may duplicate the Company's system or products without liability to the Company.
-In addition, there can be no assurance that the Company's U.S. patents will not be challenged, invalidated or circumvented by others.
+The Company has been granted certain U.S. patents covering various features of satellite radio technology.
+There can be no certainty that all aspects of the Company's system will be covered by the Company's patents.
+If the Company's system is not covered by the Company's patents, others may duplicate the Company's system without liability to the Company.
+In addition, there can be no assurance that the Company's patents will not be challenged, invalidated or circumvented by others.
 Litigation, which could result in substantial cost to the Company, may be necessary to enforce the Company's patents or may occur to determine the scope and validity of other parties' proprietary rights, and there can be no assurance of success in any such litigation.
-There can be no assurance that there are no patents, or pending patent applications which will later mature into patents, or inventions developed earlier which will later mature into patents, of others which may block the Company's ability to operate its system or license its technology.
+There can be no assurance that there are no patents, or pending patent applications which will later mature into patents, or inventions developed earlier which will later mature into patents, of others which may block the Company's ability to operate its system.
+Should the Company desire to license its technology, there can be no assurances that the Company can do so.
 Assuming the Company pays all necessary fees in a timely manner, the earliest of the Company's patents is due to expire on April 10, 2012.
-See "The Company -- Technology and Patents."
+See "The Company--Technology and Patents."